yaararm/FrontP/README.md

 # ProjectPreparation
-*All rhe relevent document for the version under the "Documents" directory;
+All rhe relevent document for the version under the "Documents" directory;

+## Authors
 *Alisa Faingold 205576937
 *Inbar Tzur 312493927
 *Itai Dagan 206226524